gilberttaj/lambda-auth/googleCloudInstruction.md

 **Important Notes:**
 *   **Security:** Keep your Client Secret confidential.
 Do not embed it in client-side code or commit it to version control.
 Cognito will store it securely.
-*   **Verification:** If you chose "External" for the user type and use sensitive scopes (beyond basic profile/email/openid), Google might require your app to undergo a verification process.
-This is usually not an issue for standard Cognito integration.
+*   **Verification & Publishing Status:** If you chose "External" for the user type, your app starts in a "Testing" publishing status, accessible only by designated test users.
+To allow all Google users, you'll need to "Publish" the app, which might involve a verification process by Google if you use sensitive scopes (beyond basic `profile`, `email`, `openid`).
+For standard Cognito integration with these basic scopes, verification is often straightforward or not required, but the app still needs to be explicitly published to move out of the "testing" state if you want general availability.
 *   **Enable APIs:** Ensure the "Google People API" (or older "Google+ API" if still referenced in some docs, though People API is current) is enabled for your project.
 It's usually enabled by default when you create OAuth credentials that would use it.
 You can check this under "APIs & Services" > "Library."

 You now have the Google Client ID and Client Secret needed for the AWS Cognito configuration.